 The initial seeds for JUMP, DARLING were two parallel tracks: Connell’s experience with end-of-life care conversations with his grandmother and his experience choosing life as an artist.
 “Over a period of years, my late grandmother struggled with how to prepare for her ‘decline’ –be it physical or mental,” shares Connell.
 “It was ‘the’ topic of conversation each time I would visit her.
 Meanwhile, I was struggling to maintain my resolve – against the forces and voices of self-doubt that every artist faces – and wanted to explore that in the distinctly queer context of drag.”

-“Cloris Leachman delivers a powerful performance, and newcomer Thomas Duplessie dazzles as her grandson struggling to find his place in the world”, said Motisko.
+“Cloris Leachman delivers a powerful performance, and newcomer Thomas Duplessie dazzles as her grandson who struggles to find his place in the world”, said Motisko.
 “Breaking Glass is honored to count Jump, Darling as part of its extensive and diverse LGBTQ lineup”.

 “Cloris was an icon and an ally,” said Connell.
 “To work with her, to know her, and now to share her final leading performance with the world is a true honor.”

-Jump, Darling will open in theaters March 18, and will be released March 29 on DVD and digital platforms including iTunes/Apple TV, Amazon Prime Video, Google Play, Vudu, Vimeo, DirecTV, Dish/Dish Digital, and through local cable & satellite providers.
+Jump, Darling is available on DVD and digital platforms including iTunes/Apple TV, Amazon Prime Video, Google Play, Vudu, Vimeo, DirecTV, Dish/Dish Digital, and through local cable & satellite providers.